nguyenn8/CS493-final-project-oregon-humane-society/README.md

 - `PUT /locations/:id` - update information about a specific location if administrator
 - `DELETE /locations/:id` - delete a location from the shelter database

+### Photos

+- `GET /photos/:id` - get a specific photo
+- `POST /photos` - if employee is authenticated, post photo for specified animal

 ### Services

 - `GET /services` - get information about all services